alkacon/opencms-core/webapp/update/readme.txt

 Additionally the automatic configuration files update from OpenCms 6.x to OpenCms 7.0.x is working, for all configuration files, except the opencms-workplace.xml file, since it has been completely restructured.
-Before continuing you need to get an OpenCms 7.x.x opencms-workplace.xml configuration file.
+Before starting the update-wizard you need to get an OpenCms 7.x.x opencms-workplace.xml configuration file.
 One is provided under update/config, but you will need to manually copy it to your WEB-INF/config/ folder.
 This procedure is to prevent that your changes get lost, but you are the responsible for customizing this configuration file again.